kimumean/kimumean.github.io/_posts/2025-06-14-firstposting.md

 tags: [intro, chirpy, verilog]
 ---

-Hi, this is my first post using the **Chirpy Jekyll theme**!
-I'm starting this blog to document my journey into hardware design, Verilog, and digital logic.
+Hi, this is my first post using the **Chirpy Jekyll theme** I'm starting this blog to document my journey into hardware design, Verilog, and digital logic.

-Stay tuned — I'll be posting technical notes, design experiments, and maybe a few personal reflections too. 😄
+Stay tuned — I'll be posting technical notes, design experiments, and maybe a few personal reflections too.

 Let's go 🚀